Client: Hub South East Scotland / NHS Lothian

 Project value: £45.2 million (Phase 1), £60 million (Phase 2)

 Project team: Russell Macdonald

-The Royal Edinburgh Hospital is a 50-acre psychiatric hospital in Edinburgh, comprising listed buildings dating back to 1813.
+The Royal Edinburgh Hospital is a 50-acre psychiatric hospital in Edinburgh, including listed buildings dating back to 1813.
 The aim of the redevelopment masterplan was to provide modern, high quality, fit-for-purpose health care facilities within refurbished and new build facilities.

-Phase One was officially launched in November 2017 and included new single accommodation wards for the adult acute mental health inpatient service, Intensive Psychiatric Care Service (IPCU) and the new Robert Fergusson national brain injury unit.
+Phase One was officially opened in November 2017 and included new single accommodation wards for the adult acute mental health inpatient service, Intensive Psychiatric Care Service (IPCU) and the new Robert Fergusson national brain injury unit.
 RMP was commissioned to provide design advice throughout the construction, early stage testing and compliance reporting, all to BREEAM and SHTM 2045 requirements.